bluebilldev/project-management-assignment/README.md

 ### Relationships Between Models

 - **User-Project Relationship**:
-  - A user can own multiple projects and be a member of multiple projects.
+  - A user can be a member of multiple projects.
   - A project is owned by a single user (the admin) but can have multiple members (regular users).

 - **User-Task Relationship**:
   - A user can be assigned multiple tasks.
   - Tasks are assigned to a single user, but users can have multiple tasks in various projects.
+  - Tasks can be updated either by the assignedUser or the owner of the project (admin)

 - **Project-Task Relationship**:
   - A project can have multiple tasks.